dotnetcore/CAP/docs/content/user-guide/en/cap/idempotence.md

 # Idempotence

-Imdempotence (which you may read a formal definition of on [Wikipedia](https://en.wikipedia.org/wiki/Idempotence), when we are talking about messaging, is when a message redelivery can be handled without ending up in an unintended state.
+Idempotence (which you can read a formal definition of on [Wikipedia](https://en.wikipedia.org/wiki/Idempotence)) in messaging systems means that a message redelivery can be handled without resulting in an unintended state.

-## Delivery guarantees[^1]
+## Delivery Guarantees[^1]

 [^1]: The chapter refers to the [Delivery guarantees](https://github.com/rebus-org/Rebus/wiki/Delivery-guarantees) of rebus, which I think is described very good.

-Before we talk about idempotency, let's talk about the delivery of messages on the consumer side.
+Before discussing idempotency, let's discuss message delivery guarantees on the consumer side.

-Since CAP doesn't uses MS DTC or other type of 2PC distributed transaction mechanism, there is a problem that the message is strictly delivered at least once.
+Since CAP doesn't use MS DTC or other 2PC (Two-Phase Commit) distributed transaction mechanisms, there is an inherent limitation: messages are delivered at least once.
 Specifically, in a message-based system, there are three possibilities:

-* Exactly Once(*)
+* Exactly Once (*)
 * At Most Once
 * At Least Once

-Exactly once has a (*) next to it, because in the general case, it is simply not possible.
+Exactly Once has a (*) next to it because, in the general case, it is simply not possible.

 ### At Most Once

-The At Most Once delivery guarantee covers the case when you are guaranteed to receive all messages either once, or maybe not at all.
+The At Most Once delivery guarantee ensures that you receive all messages either once or not at all.

-This type of delivery guarantee can arise from your messaging system and your code performing its actions in the following order:
+This type of delivery guarantee can arise from your messaging system and your code performing actions in the following order:

 ```
 1. Remove message from queue